sandeep-1s/Pizza_Sales_Report/README.md

 # Pizza_Sales_Report

-I will add all information in 2 days.
+I will add all information i